Keyboard shortcuts

 • Type-checked data flow.
 Passing the wrong type between steps, a missing struct field, or consuming a step that returns nothing is a compile error - caught long before a cluster ever sees it.

 • Composable.
 A workflow is a Rust type.
-Reference it from another crate to force-link it — workflows compose across modules and crates with no registry or hand-run codegen.
+Reference it from another crate and it comes along automatically: workflows compose across modules and crates with no registry or hand-run codegen.

 • Real Rust in any image.
 Your binary is fetched at runtime, so each step runs your Rust on top of any image you pick - a vendor’s postgres:16, a CUDA base, your team’s tooling image - with no custom Dockerfile per step.
 The image just needs sh and uname.